sps992/i-f-d-milestone-project/README.md

 - As someone who has watched the series, I want to know more about who is still alive, so that I can better understand what actually happened and why certain characters are so important to the plot.

--As a big nerd, I want to find out more about who died and how many of each house is still alive, So I can quence my undying thirst for the series until the prequel comes out next year.
+- As a big nerd, I want to find out more about who died and how many of each house is still alive, So I can quence my undying thirst for the series until the prequel comes out next year.

--As someone who has watched a season, I want to view content that is entertaining and interesting, So I can decide whether to continue watching the series.
+- As someone who has watched a season, I want to view content that is entertaining and interesting, So I can decide whether to continue watching the series.

 #### Wireframes